-Innovation Priority The Problem Space Gas & Hydrogen Feasibility and safety Hydrogen has a role to play in the net zero energy system.
-We are therefore interested in innovation that targets: Innovation and trialling of hydrogen in a wide range of applications such as heating, storage and transport; where trialling is involved, leverage locations where hydrogen usage is more likely to be enduring such as in industrial clusters Blending of hydrogen or other green gas into the gas networks (including connections, capacity and access) Commercial and regulatory models that consider the impact of gas transition on the consumers and that ensure protection for industrial and domestic users, particularly consumers in vulnerable situations Other innovation to ensure that hydrogen can be transported safely on the network.
-Local Localised approaches to decarbonisation Low carbon infrastructure development must account for local systems, needs and preferences.
+Innovation Priority The Problem Space H2 Gas & Hydrogen Feasibility and safety Hydrogen has a role to play in the net zero energy system.
+We are therefore interested in innovation that targets: Innovation and trialling of hydrogen in a wide range of applications such as heating, storage and transport; where trialling is involved, leverage locations and applications where hydrogen usage is more likely to be enduring such as in industrial clusters Blending of hydrogen or other green gas into the gas networks (including connections, capacity and access) Commercial and regulatory models that consider the impact of gas transition on the consumers and that ensure protection for industrial and domestic users, particularly consumers in vulnerable situations Other innovation to ensure that hydrogen can be transported safely on the network Local Localised approaches to decarbonisation Low carbon infrastructure development must account for local systems, needs and preferences.
 We expect that articulation of local system challenges, and local stakeholders' role and involvement will grow.
-Therefore, we welcome innovation in the following: Solutions that reflect the differing challenges of GB's various regional net zero targets Identified network constraints and locational characteristics that impact the range of possible solutions Integrated solutions to local energy needs (heat and energy efficiency, transport, and power) that result in lower whole-system decarbonisation costs Best practice in joining up tailored local or regional solutions in line with devolved uecarbornsation and central government approaches
+Therefore, we welcome innovation in the following: Solutions that reflect the differing challenges of GB's various regional net zero targets and varying local and regional circumstances, including use of regional assets that support decarbonisation (e.g. local heat sources) Innovations to better manage or mitigate identified network constraints and locational characteristics that impact the range of possible solutions Integrated solutions to local energy needs (heat and energy efficiency, transport, and power) that result in lower whole-system decarbonisation costs Approaches to technical analysis and local energy mapping and planning to improve the effectiveness of localised initiatives to deliver net zero outcomes and increase the likelihood of appropriate infrastructure implementation